SWC-OSG-Workshop/general/novice/git/03-conflict.md

 Cold and dry, but everything is my favorite color
 The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity This line added to Sarah's copy
+But the Mummy will appreciate the lack of humidity This line added to our home copy
 ~~~
 {:class="out"}